jacobproffer/blog/content/travel/south-coast-iceland.md

 Eastward on Route 1, Seljalandsfoss is visible from afar.
 The waterfall plunges two hundred feet from a cliff, and is served water from the Seljalands river, a side-effect of the melting glacier Eyjafjallajökull.
 Myles and I parked near a gift shop in the style of a cabin.
 As we had circled behind [Seljalandsfoss in 2018]({{< ref "/travel/iceland-blog-02" >}}), we walked a half mile to the north to visit Gljúfrabúi.
 The waterfall is overlooked, tucked into a wet cleft along the same rock face of Seljalandsfoss.
 Inside the canyon, in front of Gljúfrabúi, is a climbable boulder.
 Myles took a photograph of me atop the boulder in an upward angle, which exposed the 131 foot cliff.

-{{< images >}}

-{{< image src="/images/Gljufrabui.jpg" alt="" >}}

-{{< image src="/images/Seljalandsfoss_myles.jpg" alt="" >}}

-{{< /images >}}

 Myles and I kept our time at Seljalandsfoss and Gljúfrabúi short to maximize the day along the coast.
 We drove thirty minutes to the east of Seljalandsfoss to Kvernufoss, one more waterfall which receives infrequent attention.
 In comparison to the swarm of tourists at Seljalandsfoss, we were able to walk behind Kvernufoss by ourselves.
 The waterfall is tucked into a gorge, and is shrouded in constant mist, which blankets the area and nearby organic overlook.
 As the canyon was devoid of people at the time, I scrambled atop the overlook and used my field recorder to sample the white noise of water as it fell one hundred feet.

+{{< images >}}

+{{< image src="/images/gljufrabui.jpg" alt="An upward angle view from inside a moss-covered canyon below the Gljúfrabúi waterfall." >}}

+{{< image src="/images/kvernufoss.jpg" alt="Kvernufoss waterfall in Iceland as water plunges into a rocky stream surrounded by lush green hills." >}}

+{{< /images >}}

 Before Myles and I departed Kvernufoss, I stopped into the Skógar Museum to browse souvenirs.
 In a display case was a miniature white sheep made of glass.
 As Myles and I had passed hundreds of sheep along Route 1, I chose the sheep as my token, or symbolic trinket, for the trip.
 I've bought a sole token for each trip since 2017.
 In my collection are toy taxi cabs from Manhattan and Kyoto, a troll from Norway, a wax Godzilla figure from a movie premiere in Tokyo, a JR-East subway car from Tokyo, a ceramic Romanian house, and a scale Mount Fuji from Yamanashi Japan.
 My token for Iceland in 2018 was a metal figurine of the god Thor.